banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 To update the status of items in these tracking tables:

 1. Identify a batch of related items to clean up (e.g., console.log statements in a specific file)
-2. Update the "Status" column to "In Progress" and add your name to "Assignee"
+2. Update the "Status" column to "In Progress"
 3. Make the necessary code changes
 4. Test thoroughly
 5. Commit changes with a message following the format: `cleanup: [area] - [specific change]`